mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose scale node=2

 **Start the Web API** in the background, so we can POST and GET work from it.
+You can ensure it started ok afterwards by using the `logs` or `ps` subcommands.

     $ docker-compose up -d api
+    $ docker-compose ps

 **POSTing work to the web API with curl**, can be done like so.
 Note the callback ID in the response: